percona/percona-server-mongodb-operator/source/faq.rst

 The best place to discuss Percona Distribution for MongoDB Operator with developers and other community members is the `community forum <https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb>`_.

-If you would like to report a bug, use the `Percona Distribution for MongoDB Operator project in JIRA <https://jira.percona.com/projects/K8SPSMDB>`_.
+If you would like to report a bug, use the |operator| `project in JIRA <https://jira.percona.com/projects/K8SPSMDB>`_.

 What is the difference between the Operator quickstart and advanced installation ways?
 =======================================================================================